Expanding a disk in a Hyper-V environment

 Points to note

-you want to expand the C drive, you will first need to delete the D drive.
+you want to extend the C drive, you will need to delete the D drive first.

 Be careful as it's quite a hassle